2019 The Silfen Forum

 Is there an antidote for the opioid epidemic, the worst drug crisis in American history?
 What brought us to this point?
 What is now being done, and what more can and should be done?
 Join Penn President Amy Gutmann and a panel of distinguished guests and Penn experts for a wide-ranging discussion of the opioid crisis.

 The panelists of this David & Lyn Silfen University Forum include Amy Gutmann, Hon.
 Joseph R. Biden Jr., Hon.
-John Ellis “Jeb” Bush Sr., Michael Doyle, Dau Jok and Anne C. Richard.
+John Ellis “Jeb” Bush Sr., Mayor Jim Kenney, Hon.
+Bertha Madras and Jeanmarie Perrone.
 Please see their biographies below.

 Amy Gutmann, moderator